Thallium: History

 Thallium (Greek θαλλός, thallos, meaning "a green shoot or twig") was discovered by William Crookes and Claude Auguste Lamy, working independently, both using flame spectroscopy (Crookes was first to publish his findings, on March 30, 1861).
-The name comes from thallium's bright green spectral emission lines derived from the Greek 'thallos', meaning a green twig.
+The name comes from thallium's bright green spectral emission lines.

 After the publication of the improved method of flame spectroscopy by Robert Bunsen and Gustav Kirchhoff and the discovery of caesium and rubidium in the years 1859 to 1860, flame spectroscopy became an approved method to determine the composition of minerals and chemical products.
 Crookes and Lamy both started to use the new method.
 Crookes used it to make spectroscopic determinations for tellurium on selenium compounds deposited in the lead chamber of a sulfuric acid production plant near Tilkerode in the Harz mountains.
 He had obtained the samples for his research on selenium cyanide from August Hofmann years earlier.
 By 1862, Crookes was able to isolate small quantities of the new element and determine the properties of a few compounds.
 Claude-Auguste Lamy used a spectrometer that was similar to Crookes' to determine the composition of a selenium-containing substance which was deposited during the production of sulfuric acid from pyrite.
 He also noticed the new green line in the spectra and concluded that a new element was present.
 Lamy had received this material from the sulfuric acid plant of his friend Frédéric Kuhlmann and this by-product was available in large quantities.
 Lamy started to isolate the new element from that source.
 The fact that Lamy was able to work ample quantities of thallium enabled him to determine the properties of several compounds and in addition he prepared a small ingot of metallic thallium which he prepared by remelting thallium he had obtained by electrolysis of thallium salts.

 As both scientists discovered thallium independently and a large part of the work, especially the isolation of the metallic thallium was done by Lamy, Crookes tried to secure his own priority on the work.
 Lamy was awarded a medal at the International Exhibition in London 1862: For the discovery of a new and abundant source of thallium and after heavy protest Crookes also received a medal: thallium, for the discovery of the new element.
 The controversy between both scientists continued through 1862 and 1863.
 Most of the discussion ended after Crookes was elected Fellow of the Royal Society in June 1863.

 The dominant use of thallium was the use as poison for rodents.
 After several accidents the use as poison was banned in the United States by Presidential Executive Order 11643 in February 1972.
 In subsequent years several other countries also banned its use.